 The function of a preliminary inquiry is to determine the nature and the impact of the violation of policy and/or harm/impact involved in the situation.
 The preliminary inquiry is purposely meant to be an opportunity for the student to describe the situation from their perspective.
 The inquiry can be investigatory at times, but is meant to provide opportunity for a student to take ownership and responsibility for their actions.
 Students may bring a support person* to this initial inquiry as well as any other meetings that follow.

-*Described more fully in the worksheet, a support person (SP) can be a student, faculty, or staff person from EMU - provided the SP is not of family relation to the respondent.
+*A support person (SP) can be a student, faculty, or staff person from EMU - provided the SP is not of family relation to the respondent.
 The role of the SP is to provide support for the respondent during the resolution process.
 The SP assists the respondent in the areas of taking responsibility, determining which resolution process is desired and appropriate, as well as providing support upon completion of the accountability process.

 The preliminary inquiry may lead to:

 A determination that there is insufficient evidence to pursue the alleged violation any further.
 If this happens the matter is considered closed and no records (other than the notice) are kept.